isomerpages/govtech-gobusiness-main/_bgp-faqs/1b-login.md

 third_nav_title: General
 accordion:
   - title: I am not sure how to choose between the two options on the GoBusiness Licensing homepage.
 Where can I get help?
+    content: |
-    content: <strong>For all business owners except new business owners in the food services industry</strong><br><br>The right option, Self-Service feature (previously called LicenceOne) is for you, if you:<br>1.Have previously applied for licences or created application drafts on LicenceOne<br>2.Are a new business owner from any industry except food services
+      **For all business owners except new business owners in the food services industry**

+      The right option, Self-Service feature (previously called LicenceOne) is for you, if you:
+      - Have previously applied for licences or created application drafts on LicenceOne
+      - Are a new business owner from any industry except food services
 ---

 #### Login via CorpPass
-{% include accordion.html %}
+{% include accordion1.html %}